-I would like to take the chance to reflect a little on diversity in the shipping industry.
-Diversity is not just about having more women on our teams, but about having an inclusive culture where everyone feels welcome, is treated with respect, receives equal pay for equal work and is given equal opportunities.
+Diversity is not just about having more women on teams, but about having an inclusive culture where everyone feels welcome, is treated with respect, receives equal pay for equal work and is given equal opportunities.
 From a company point of view, this is not only about being a good citizen; diversity is a necessity if we want to succeed in the challenges we have in front of us.

-With diversity comes the ability to consider several aspects of any problem or challenge, and I believe that no company in any industry can afford the risk of missing out on key elements in this age of rapid change and increasing uncertainties.
+With diversity comes the ability to consider several aspects of any problem or challenge, and no company in any industry can afford the risk of missing out on key elements in this age of rapid change and increasing uncertainties.

 Shipping needs to step up the game

-I am very excited with the thought that we will be part of shaping shipping history!
-However, I am also worried that our industry has not been good enough to market all the opportunities we can offer talented people, and that we have not done enough to attract a diverse workforce.
+Our industry has not been good enough to market all the opportunities we can offer talented people, and it has not done enough to attract a diverse workforce.
 If shipping does not step up the game, other industries will attract the talent we need and our industry will not succeed to innovate and transform at the speed we need.